alesanchezr/vibe-coding-planet/README.md

 MIT - Go wild! 🎉

+## Debugging Hitboxes

+The buildable objects (like rockets) now have expanded hitboxes to make them easier to click.
+To debug and visualize these hitboxes:

+1. Open the browser console
+2. Run `window.game.toggleHitboxVisibility(true)` to show hitboxes
+3. Run `window.game.toggleHitboxVisibility(false)` to hide hitboxes

+The hitboxes will appear as red wireframe cylinders around the buildable objects.

 ---
 *Remember: In space, no one can hear you click... but they can see your rocket coming!* 🌠